ArduPilot/ardupilot_wiki/common/source/docs/common-vio-tracking-camera.rst

 - MAG_ENABLE = 0,  `COMPASS_USE <http://ardupilot.org/copter/docs/parameters.html#compass-use-use-compass-for-yaw>`__ = 0, `COMPASS_USE2 <http://ardupilot.org/copter/docs/parameters.html#compass-use2>`__ = 0, `COMPASS_USE3 <http://ardupilot.org/copter/docs/parameters.html#compass-use3>`__ = 0 to disable the EKF’s use of the compass and instead rely on the heading from external navigation data.
 - Configure serial port to connect to companion computer with ``SERIALx_BAUD`` and ``SERIALx_PROTOCOL = 1``.

-After the parameters are modified, reboot the flight controller.
+After the parameters are modified, reboot the autopilot.

 Python Packages Installation
 ============================